 (Biography Translation for Those Not Fluent in Fairy-Tale)

 Jen Detlefsen is a Virginia-based glass artist, writer, mother, and veteran.
 Living and traveling abroad have awakened her curiosity about how different cultural taboos exert influence on the lives and bodies of women.
 Her creative practice is bound by themes of masculine/feminine dichotomy, double standards, motherhood, and literature’s impact on gender roles.
 Both lover and mother, Jennifer reminds the viewer that her daughters are not the result of immaculate conception, but conceived of the same passion that she pours into her work.
-Jen is currently in her second semester of the Chrysler Museum Glass Studio Assistant Residency and will be attending VCUArts to finish her BFA starting in Fall 2017.
+Jen is currently attending Virginia Commonwealth University Arts to finish her BFA in Craft and Material Studies.
+She is a graduate of the Chrysler Museum Glass Studio Assistant Residency and a 2018 Virginia Museum of Fine Arts Undergraduate Fellow.